chocolatey/choco-wiki/ChocolateyFAQs.md

 First a [[story|ChocolateyStory]]
 [[Why Chocolatey?|Why]]

-###How is chocolatey different than Ninite?
+###How is Chocolatey different than Ninite?
 Great question, see [[Chocolatey vs Ninite|ChocolateyVsNinite]].

-###How is chocolatey different than NuGet and/or OpenWrap?
+###How is Chocolatey different than NuGet and/or OpenWrap?
 Chocolatey is a machine package manager.
 Where NuGet/OW are focused on developer library packages, Chocolatey is focused on applications and tools, and not necessarily developer focused.

-###How is/will chocolatey be different than apt?
+###How is/will Chocolatey be different than apt?

  * Chocolatey does not support the idea of source packages, which are packages that must be built to be used.
 For someone interested in that, check out https://github.com/coapp.
  * Library packages are not completely off the plate, but mostly.
 How would you link the library up to the application/tool?

-###Is there a video I can watch to show me chocolatey in action?
+###Is there a video I can watch to show me Chocolatey in action?
 There is!
 This is a long video due to slow internet connections, but watch the first 1:30ish minutes and the last 1:30ish minutes and that will give you a general idea. [http://www.youtube.com/watch?v=N-hWOUL8roU](http://www.youtube.com/watch?v=N-hWOUL8roU)
 NOTE: This video shows dependency chaining, so you are seeing it install 11 applications/tools.